chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 I populated these two files from the following [Cosmos DB Quickstart Template](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.documentdb/cosmosdb-sql)

 For my use case the defaults are fine, I am going to be externalizing the Cosmos Resource Group, Cosmos Account Name, Cosmos Region, Cosmos Database Name and Cosmos Container Name.
-There are may other parameters that we can externalize (pricing sku, partition key, througput etc... ) however for the sake of this guide that is required.
-These parameters will allow you to deploy a Cosmos DB and container to persist Azure Pet Store Orders in any Azure Region of choice using values you specify.
+There are may other parameters that we can externalize (pricing sku, partition key, througput etc... ) however for the sake of this guide, no additional parameters are is required.
+These parameters will allow you to deploy a Cosmos DB and a Cosmos Container to persist Azure Pet Store Orders in any Azure Region of choice using values you specify.
 You can read about the various configurations for the Azure resources corresponding to their versions [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.documentdb/databaseaccounts?tabs=bicep)

 azuredeploy.parameters.json: